 Every transitive groupoid with open source and target maps is Morita equivalent to the group defined by any of its (isomorphic) isotropy groups \cite{Williams}.
 Therefore, the results of this paper can be seen as a partial Morita invariance result for the Bredon (co)homology theories.
 Morita invariance results have shown up in other contexts, such as in Pronk-Scull \cite{scull-pronk-translation} who studied Morita invariance phenomena of equivariant cohomology theories, including Bredon cohomology and K-theory, in the context of orbifolds, and Williams \cite{Williams} who shows how to transfer Haar systems across Morita equivalence.
 It is an interesting avenue for future research to see how generally this holds.

-Equivariant $K$-theory for Lie groupoid actions has been studied by Cantarero \cite{cantarero}.
-To do this, he also defines $\G$-CW structures.
-His groupoids are Lie but not assumed to be transitive, giving a more general theory in the Lie context.
-In order to deal with these non-transitive groupoids, he makes an extension assumption that he calls `Bredon compatibility' that allows the $K$-theory to be defined.
-In addition, his `cells' are rather different from what one might expect: his cells do not generalize the idea from group actions that each cell should represent only a single orbit type.
-His CW-structure uses `cells' which are weakly equivalent to the action of a group on an entire finite CW-structure.
-Our CW-structure, besides applying to transitive topological groupoids that are not Lie, is much closer to the classical case, breaking up the space into pieces with constant orbit type, and allowing us to define Bredon theories which capture fine information about the structure of fixed sets.
+$\G$-CW-structures for Lie groupoid actions have also been defined by Cantarero \cite{cantarero} while studying equivariant $K$-theory.
+His groupoids are Lie but not transitive; in order to work in this generality, he makes an extension assumption that he calls `Bredon compatibility', and his CW-cells are weakly equivalent to the action of a group on an entire finite CW-structure.
+Our CW-structures apply to transitive topological groupoids that are not Lie, and are much closer in spirit to the group case, where each cell carries constant orbit type.
+This allows us to define Bredon theories which recover information about the fixed sets of the space by judicious choice of $\g$-coefficient system.
+See Definitions \ref{d:coeff system} through \ref{d:bredon-hom}, and Examples \ref{X:quotient} through \ref{X:bred}.

+We also derive some applications of Bredon homology to Smith theory when $\G$ acts on the space $X$ with anchor maps $a_X\colon X \to \G^0$ and $a_{\G}:=(a_X)|_{X^\G}\colon X^\G \to \G^0$ fibrations.
+The results of Smith theory for groups extend to groupoid actions using the fact that Euler characteristics with coefficients in a field are multiplicative on fibrations; see Theorem \ref{them:A-Smith-theory} and Corollary \ref{cor:Smith-Theory}.
+Our definition of Bredon cohomology also allows the development of an obstruction theory for spaces with actions of transitive groupoids, also extending the group case; see Remark \ref{th:obstruction}.

 The paper is organized as follows.